 I returned to graduate school when my own children were teenagers and graduated with masters degrees in clinical and school counseling from the University of Northern Colorado in 2012.

-My counseling experience includes individual and group work with adults, children, and families in a mental health agency, elementary and middle school counseling, in-home family therapy for families with children at risk for out-of-home placement, and private practice including intensives (4-8 hour healing sessions) and retreats.
+My counseling experience includes individual and group work with adults, children, and families in a mental health agency, elementary and middle school counseling, in-home family therapy for families with children at risk for out-of-home placement, and private practice including intensives (4-8 hour healing sessions) and momma retreats.

 I currently volunteer for SAVA (Sexual Abuse Victims Advocacy), Restorative Justice, and Northern Colorado TRN/HAP (EMDR Trauma Recovery Network, Humanitarian Assistance Program) as a way to give back to my community.
 I also serve on the Child Sexual Abuse Prevention Taskforce for Voices Carry (Child Advocacy Center) and provide Darkness to Light, Stewards of Children® sexual abuse prevention trainings throughout Northern Colorado.

 I belong to the following professional organizations: ACA (American Counseling Association), APT (Association for Play Therapy), CAPT (Colorado Association for Play Therapy), CSTA(Colorado Sandplay Therapy Association), EMDRIA (EMDR International Association), and TDI (Therapy Dogs International).

 And the personal experience that also prepares me to do this work: :

 Born and raised in England and Norway, I’ve chosen to live in Colorado most of my adult life.
-I have been married for 30 years (with all the ups and downs that go along with marriage and child rearing).
-In my late 40s, having zero athletic experience, I began competing in triathlons and just returned from my second national championship competition.
-Being outdoors, spending time with my animals, practicing yoga, dancing to hip hop, and creating art are the passions that sustain me so I can support you.
+I have been married for 30+ years (with all the ups and downs that go along with marriage and child rearing).
+In my late 40s, having zero athletic experience, I began competing in triathlons and recently completed my first Ironman event, Maine70.3 in under 6 hours (sometimes I surprise myself!)
+Being outdoors, spending time with my animals, practicing yoga, dancing, and creating art are the passions that sustain me so I can support you.

-Email, call, or schedule online now so you can start living the life your deserve!
+Schedule online now so you can start living the life you deserve!